jrno/k8s-intro/sample-stack/README.md

 ## TODO

-- Modify server image to read measurements from collection
-- Use RBAC to limit worker/server accesses, create users for both
+- Do simple function to index.html to poll data from service in pretty form
+- Do fix volume mounts for docker compose (server,worker)
 - Deploy server and worker in k8s
 - Modify k8s to properly use secrets and config maps
 - Check building images within minikube to speed it up
 - Explore options to version images/deployments better
 - Plan for next steps (running in eks,gke, admin side etc)
+- (Opt) Use RBAC to limit worker/server accesses, create users for both